polca/pathways/paper.md

 time step, geographical origin of impact, life-cycle stage and impact assessment method (6 in Figure 1).

+Some post-processing is done on the inventory matrices, including managing double counting.
+Double counting occurs when resource demands are counted multiple times across interconnected system components, inflating environmental impacts.
+This issue is particularly relevant when the reference scenario (e.g., from an IAM) already accounts for total regional demand, such as electricity or transport.
+For example, if electricity and steel production are interdependent, evaluating total electricity demand as defined by the scenario may lead to overlap: electricity requires steel, and steel production, in turn, requires additional electricity beyond the initial total.
+This overlap results in duplicative demand estimates.

-Some post-processing is done on the inventory matrices, including dealing with double counting.
-For this purpose, the original LCI database is adjusted by zeroing out all regional energy inputs that the energy system model accounts for and might demand during the system's life cycle, following the same workflow presented in [@Volkart:2018] (see 5 in Figure 1).
+To address this, the original LCI database is adjusted by zeroing out all regional energy inputs that the energy system model accounts for and might demand during the system's life cycle, following the same workflow presented in [@Volkart:2018] (see 5 in Figure 1).
-The practitioner is required to selectively cancel out overlapping activities already accounted for in the scenario.
-We employ a modular approach in this adjustment process, where practitioners, based on their understanding of the model generating the scenario, can select specific components (e.g., electricity, heat, or specific product inputs) to exclude.
+Practitioners are required to selectively cancel out overlapping activities already accounted for by the scenario.
+We use a modular approach in this adjustment process, where practitioners, based on their understanding of the model generating the scenario, can select specific activity categories (e.g., electricity, heat, or specific product inputs) to exclude.
 For instance, if the IAM models regional electricity generation, the corresponding electricity inputs in the LCA system for upstream processes are removed to prevent double counting.
+Returning to the electricity-steel example, this means the practitioner would exclude electricity inputs for steel production within the LCA, as the scenario’s total electricity demand already covers this requirement.

+This process is implemented in the `remove_double_accounting` function, which modifies the technosphere matrix to remove redundant entries.
+The function identifies flagged products for removal, locates the associated rows, and zeroes out the corresponding positions taking any specified exceptions.For instance, in the electricity-steel example, the function would find the row corresponding to regional electricity and cancel out the input in the column associated with steel production, effectively preventing double counting of electricity demand.
 This modular approach enhances transparency and traceability, making it easier to document and track which system components are modified, ensuring consistency between the scenario outputs and the LCA.

 Finally, Global Sensitivity Analysis (GSA) can be performed on the results.
 Currently, `pathways` supports the use of the `SALib` library for GSA [@Herman2017],